damianwalsh/damianwalsh.github.io/content/posts/dynamic-colour-palettes-with-oklch-and-css-custom-properties/dynamic-colour-palettes-with-oklch-and-css-custom-properties.md

 While vanilla CSS could achieve the same results, I built this system with SASS, which offers several advantages:

-- SASS loops, variables, and lists reduce repetition and enable dynamic value generation, making the code easier to update and maintain.
+- SASS loops and variables reduce repetition and enable dynamic value generation, making the code easier to update and maintain.
 - Since most calculations happen during compilation, browsers have less work to do at runtime.

 During research, I found inspiration in Adam Argyle's [related explorations on CodePen](https://codepen.io/argyleink), which helped inform my approach to implementation.